Rules and Etiquette for Riding in Groups

 · Ride safe and listen to your ride leaders

-· Don’t try to push yourself too hard
+· Don’t try to push yourself too hard but some general fitness is necessary

 · Carry personal details, food and drink, and tools including a spare tube